gregoil/rotest/docs/intro/using_resources.rst

     Applying sessions.0001_initial...
 OK

 The first command creates a migrations file, that orders changing the database schemas or contents.
-The second commands changes the database according to those orders.
+The second command changes the database according to those orders.
 If the database does not already exist, it creates it.

 Let's run the Rotest server, using the ``rotest-server`` command: